theima/ein/README.md

 ### No Local State

 There should be no local state.
-All data needed should be in the model and the views should show that.
+All data needed should be in the model, and the views should render that.
 The only reason that local state should be needed is if the medium that the view is being presented in does not support what is needed for the view.
 That however is not the responsibility of the view to change.
 This is where an extension of the medium is needed.
 For HTML this would be Web Components.
 Writing a full Web Component just to add simple functionality is typically too much work, therefore there is a shorthand way to extend the media with [components](#components) and [extenders](#extenders).
 They are simple but should be enough for most use cases.

 ### Communication